Malaysia: Administrative divisions

 Malaysia is a federation of 13 states and three federal territories.
-These are divided between two regions, with 11 states and two federal territories on Peninsular Malaysia and the other two states and one federal territory in East Malaysia.
-Each state is divided into districts, which are then divided into mukim.
-In Sabah and Sarawak districts are grouped into divisions.
+Out of these, 11 states and two federal territories are in Peninsular Malaysia, whereas the other two states and one federal territory comprise East Malaysia.

-Governance of the states is divided between the federal and the state governments, with different powers reserved for each, and the Federal government has direct administration of the federal territories.
+The country has three tiers of government—federal, state, and local.
+Governance of the states is divided between the federal and the state governments, with different powers reserved for each, and the federal government has direct administration of the federal territories.
 Each state has a unicameral State Legislative Assembly whose members are elected from single-member constituencies.
 State governments are led by Chief Ministers, who are state assembly members from the majority party in the assembly.
 In each of the states with a hereditary ruler, the Chief Minister is normally required to be a Malay, appointed by the ruler upon the recommendation of the Prime Minister.
-Except for state elections in Sarawak, by convention state elections are held concurrently with the federal election.

-Lower-level administration is carried out by local authorities, which include city councils, district councils, and municipal councils, although autonomous statutory bodies can be created by the federal and state governments to deal with certain tasks.
-The federal constitution puts local authorities outside of the federal territories under the exclusive jurisdictions of the state government, although in practice the federal government has intervened in the affairs of state local governments.
-There are 154 local authorities, consisting of 14 city councils, 38 municipal councils and 97 district councils.
+Until 2018, state elections were held concurrently with the general election by convention, except for those in Sarawak.
+Following the 2020–2022 political crisis, only Pahang, Perak and Perlis opted to conduct their state elections simultaneously with the general elections.

+Positioned below the federal and state governments, local governments represent the lowest tier of governance in Malaysia.
+As of 2024, Malaysia is divided between 19 cities, 40 municipalities, 91 district-level councils, and four statutory agencies.
+While the federal constitution assigns local authorities to the exclusive jurisdiction of state governments, in practice, the federal Ministry of Housing and Local Government oversees the regulation of local laws and policies.
+Mayors (or presidents for municipal and district councils) and councillors are appointed by the respective state governments, or in the case of the federal territories, by the federal government.

+Federal laws assign land matters, including the delineation of districts, to the purview of state governments.
+Except Perlis and the federal territories, each state is divided into districts, which are further subdivided into mukims.
+In Sabah and Sarawak, districts are grouped into divisions.
+In contrast to local governments that manage municipal administration and infrastructure development, districts are solely utilised for land taxation.

 The 13 states are based on historical Malay kingdoms, and 9 of the 11 Peninsular states, known as the Malay states, retain their royal families.
 The King is elected by and from the nine rulers to serve a five-year term.
 This King appoints governors serving a four-year term for the states without monarchies, after consultations with the chief minister of that state.
-Each state has its own written constitution.
-Sabah and Sarawak have considerably more autonomy than the other states, most notably having separate immigration policies and controls, and a unique residency status.
+Each state has its written constitution.
+Sabah and Sarawak have considerably more autonomy than the other states, most notably having separate immigration policies and controls, and unique residency status.
 Federal intervention in state affairs, lack of development, and disputes over oil royalties have occasionally led to statements about secession from leaders in several states such as Penang, Johor, Kelantan, Sabah and Sarawak, although these have not been followed up and no serious independence movements exist.